JimChr-R4GN4R/Cryptopals-Writeups/Challenge Set 1/Detect AES in ECB mode/README.md

 but if you do, then this is because this image was encrypted with AES ECB.
 That means every pixel of the image was encrypted with the same key.

 So if a pixel has the same color with another pixel, then the encrypted result will be the same.

+You can check this video out to understand ECB systems better: https://www.youtube.com/watch?v=uPiqyQOMH1E